 Dance, sing and read along with your child at our action packed Toddler Time program.

 For a complete downloadable timetable of all our story times across all of our branches, please visit the following page grlc.vic.gov.au/learn/little-readers/events-little-readers

-Come along and chat about the books you have been reading, meet new people and hear their recommendations for a good read.
-No booking required.
+Come along and enjoy a conversation about the books you have been reading, hear recommendations and meet other readers.
+No bookings required.

 Pack your bags for a special story journey around the world.
 Hear stories about children from other countries and cultures, and learn songs and words in different languages.
 Ages 3-6.

 This special exhibition, developed from the Geelong Heritage Centre's Archive Collection, has been created to commemorate the Centenary of Armistice Day on 11 November 1918.
 The exhibition explores many themes including the reactions to the end of WWI, peace celebrations, welcoming home the men and women returning from war and life after WWI for people in our region.
 Remembering the End will appeal to students from upper primary and all secondary levels as it explores local WWI ANZAC involvement and the impact of WWI on our local communities.